 What do we mean by ‘normal’?
 Why do we take the form we do?
 Why do we do so much to change what nature has given us?
 What might we look like in the future?
 This issue looks at the remarkable interplay between the biology that sculpts our form and the culture that interprets, embellishes and adapts this form

-While providing immense benefits, drugs are not the perfect solution.
-They can be expensive, they only help a proportion of patients, sometimes they harm us and we’re not very good at taking them as we should.
-Join us in this issue as we investigate has this situation come about, what part pharmaceuticals play in modern life and ask where might we go in the future.
+Although they provide immense benefits, drugs aren't a perfect solution: they can be expensive, they only help a proportion of patients, sometimes they harm us, and we’re not very good at taking them as we should.
+Join us as we investigate what part pharmaceuticals play in modern life and ask where might we go in the future.

 One of the reasons that infections are so frightening is the speed with which they can kill.
 Doctors dealing with human cases of avian flu in the Far East have seen their patients worsen dramatically and die within a day.
 Add to that the fear of the new and unknown, and emerging infections can seem truly terrifying.
 This issue asks how we can stop new diseases emerging or re-emerging infections getting out of hand and how we balance individual rights with the need to protect public health.

 “Nothing in biology makes sense except in the light of evolution.”
 When biologist Theodosius Dobzhansky wrote these words in 1973, he was reflecting on the coming together of two strands of thinking: evolutionary change and genetics.
 The general principles of Darwinian evolution have been widely accepted by many, but some remain sceptical.
 This issue looks at the theory of evolution, the evidence that suports it, unanswered questions and the history of public reaction.